You know how I know I'm a food nerd? Because I nearly let out a little squeal of joy when I found a great deal on vanilla beans at Costco.

 Save the squishy fruit!
 Make applesauce.

-Cardamom-Vanilla Pear Applesauce
+Spiced Pear Applesauce

-1 Granny Smith apple, peeled, cored & chopped
+- 1 Granny Smith apple peeled, cored & chopped

-¼ teaspoon ground cardamom
+- ½ teaspoon ground cardamom

-1 vanilla bean, split & beans scraped, pod reserved*
+- 1 vanilla bean split & scraped

-1 cinnamon stick {or ¼ teaspoon ground cinnamon}**
+- 1 cinnamon stick or ¼ teaspoon ground cinnamon

-2. Reduce heat slightly and allow to simmer for about 10-15 minutes stirring every so often until fruit is tender and juices have been released.
+- Reduce heat slightly and allow to simmer for about 10-15 minutes stirring every so often until fruit is tender and juices have been released.

-4. Remove from heat and allow to cool slightly.
+- Remove from heat and allow to cool slightly.
 Remove the vanilla bean & the cinnamon stick.

-Serve warm if desired or transfer into storage containers with an airtight lid and keep refrigerated.
+- Serve warm if desired or transfer into storage containers with an airtight lid and keep refrigerated.

 Jennifer @ Town and Country Living says